Splunk HEC

 When To Use Splunk HEC

-Use Splunk when your team already searches and alerts on HEC event streams and wants both reporting events and projected metrics exported from the same LoadStrike run.
+Choose Splunk when the team already searches and alerts on HEC event streams and wants both reporting events and projected metrics from the same LoadStrike run.

 What LoadStrike Sends